Coalition of the Gulf War: Luxembourg

 Luxembourg provided financial support.
 After the war, Luxembourgish soldiers were deployed to deliver humanitarian aid to Kurdish civilians taking refuge in the mountains along the Turkish-Iraqi border.

 Morocco

-Morocco contributed around 13,000 personnel.
+Morocco contributed around 1,700 to 2,000 personnel.(while some reports or tables of coalition forces mention a higher number like 13,000 (often confusing it with Moroccan personnel transferred in previous decades), the primary force sent specifically for the 1991 Gulf War coalition was 1,700–2,000 troops.)

 New Zealand

 New Zealand provided two Lockheed C-130 Hercules transporter aircraft and 100 personnel.

 The Netherlands

-The Dutch navy sent two frigates to help maintain the UN embargo on Iraq, and three minehunters to clear mines off the coast of Kuwait.
-The army provided a field hospital and medical team for the coalition, while the air force sent two MIM-23 Hawk squadrons and three MIM-104 Patriot squadrons – one of which was deployed in Israel to defend against Iraqi Scud missiles.
+The Royal Netherlands Navy sent two frigates to help maintain the UN embargo on Iraq, and three minehunters to clear mines off the coast of Kuwait.
+The Royal Netherlands Army provided a field hospital and medical team for the coalition, while the Royal Netherlands Air Force sent two MIM-23 Hawk squadrons and three MIM-104 Patriot squadrons – one of which was deployed in Israel to defend against Iraqi Scud missiles.

 Niger

 Niger deployed about 480 troops to guard shrines in Mecca and Medina.

 Norway

 Norway contributed 280 personnel, one naval vessel, a field hospital, and intelligence capabilities.